libfor/progress/README.md

 ### `progress.NewLongRunningJob`

 This concurrency-safe utility makes instrumenting your long-running functions with a Reader implementation absolutely painless.
-Support progress and make your function consumers extremely happy! 😃
+Support progress and make your library consumers extremely happy! 😃

 ### `progress.WaitGroup`

 Drop in replacement for sync.WaitGroup that satisfies the Reader interface.

 ## 📝 Todo List